Dominicdaniel86/ts-project-template/README.md

 ### Docker

-- **`Yes`** - This project will inlcude a Docker integration.
+- **`Yes - Docker-compose`** - This project will inlcude a Docker integration.
 This will add a `docker-compose` file, a `Dockerfile` for the backend and alter the Nodemon configuration to work with Docker.
+- **`Yes - Dockerfile only`** - This will still add a `Dockerfile` and alter the Nodemon configuration, but not add a `docker-compose` file.
 - **`No`** - This project will be pre-defined to be used for local development.

 ### Licence